Loads

 Whether the load is flexible or not.
 Only PowerLoad can be flexible.

-property res_currents: Q_[ComplexArray]
+property res_inner_currents: Q_[ComplexArray]

-property res_potentials: Q_[ComplexArray]
+property res_inner_powers: Q_[ComplexArray]

 classmethod from_dict(data: JsonDict, *, include_results: bool = True) AbstractLoad